peckish

 now i should also point out that I LOVE GAMBLING. i play cards. though luck plays a part, it demands skill. and organization. the very things that most people with no formal education lack.

-always makes me edgy. and if i do get the part, there's the risk that i may be automatically disqualified for other acting jobs based on exclusive contracts.
+for my part, the audition is a gamble. the drive to the studio. writing my social security number on the sign-in sheet always makes me edgy. and if i do get the part, there's the risk that i may be automatically disqualified for other acting jobs based on exclusive contracts.

 but that's the gigantic, dangerous, mine-strewn actory chance i take.